 Section 1 of the Animal Welfare Act states: »No one may cause an animal pain, suffering or harm without good reason.« Before the introduction of animal protection as a national objective, the killing of male chicks was to be interpreted as a »good reason«.

-In the press release, it says literally: »In the light of the national objective of animal protection which was included in the German Constitution in 2002, the killing of male chicks is no longer viewed as a good reason when considered in its own right according to today’s values.
+In its press release, the court states: »In the light of the national objective of animal protection which was included in the German Constitution in 2002, the killing of male chicks is no longer viewed as a good reason when considered in its own right according to today’s values.
 The interests of animal protection weigh more heavily than the economic interest of the hatcheries […]«.

 National objective and »good reason« are significantly upgraded